abhirockzz/cosmosdb-go-sdk-helper/README.md

 - `CreateContainerIfNotExists`: Creates a container only if it doesn't already exist
 - `GetAllContainers`: Retrieves a list of all containers in a database

+## Query operations (using Generics)

+- `QueryItems`: Executes a SQL query against a container and returns the results
+- `QueryItem`: Retrieves a single item from a container using its ID and partition key

 ## Error Handling